Apply for a permanent residence card for third-country nationals Family members of Union citizens entitled to free movement

 Third-country nationals Family members of a national from the EU or the EEA can apply for the issuance of a permanent residence card if they have resided legally in Germany with the reference person for a period of five years

-If, as a third-country national, you have resided legally in the Federal territory for a period of five years with your family member entitled to freedom of movement, you can obtain a right of permanent residence regardless of whether the conditions under EU law continue to exist and with the Apply for a permanent residence card to be issued.
+If, as a third-country national, you have resided legally in the Federal territory for a period of five years with your family member entitled to freedom of movement, you can obtain a right of permanent residence regardless of whether the conditions under EU law are met, you can obtain a right of permanent residence for a period of five years with your family member entitled to freedom of movement.
+Apply for a permanent residence card to be issued.

 The Foreigners' Registration Office checks the duration and legality of your periods of residence and issues the permanent residence card within six months if the conditions are met.